The E.D. Story

 Into the Swinging ‘60’s

 One of Gordon's finest achievements while working with George Fletcher at IMA had been the development of the excellent FROG 150R diesel which was a top performer among mass-produced 1.5 cc diesels of its era.
-It appears that Gordon had been planning a further improved version of the FROG 150R, since even after moving to E.D. he continued to work intermittently on a revised model to be known as the TR 148.
-This potent-looking twin ball-race FRV unit was evidently aimed at the team race event.
-Gordon went so far as to make a prototype of this model during 1959, but E.D. management weren't interested - they wanted Gordon to focus upon the further development of their existing models.
-To me, this looks like opportunity lost ...............
+While working on the design of the 150R during the first part of 1958, Gordon had also constructed a one-off prototype of a technically advanced model called the TR 148.
+This potent twin ball-race FRV unit was aimed at the 1/2A team race event, in which category it saw some action in Gordon's hands.
+A full review and test of this remarkable prototype may be found elsewhere on this website.

 The Super Fury was finally released in early 1960.
 Interestingly enough, the reed-valve Fury continued to be offered for some months thereafter, making its final appearance in E.D.’s advertising in June 1960, some months after the release of the Super Fury.
 This was undoubtedly a case of clearing unsold inventory to recover tied-up capital.